WARREN DESIGN BUILD

 We had to dig deep under the foundation of our existing barn to put in the sump pump,

-The grey water leaching field is complete, and the first plants are in!
-We'll post an update as we
+The grey water leaching field is complete, and first plants are in.

 Most plants love the greenhouse and the grey water "watering", with only a few exceptions.